Should I ask my bank if they will process my transaction?

-At least some of the issue, it seems, stems from the Merchant Category Codes that banks assign to each merchant.
-For instance, MasterCard has traditionally assigned online gaming operators the code 7995, which also covers lottery tickets, casino chips and racetrack wagers — categories for which banks routinely block transactions.
+At least some of the issues, it seems, stem from the Merchant Category Codes that banks assign to each merchant.
+For instance, MasterCard has traditionally assigned online gaming operators the code 7995, which also covers lottery tickets, casino chips, and racetrack wagers — categories for which banks routinely block transactions.
 But it also has a newer code — 9754 — that can be used for cash advances for legal gambling.

 So what alternatives are there?

-The fact of the matter is: just because there are laws and protocols in place to prevent U.S. citizens from playing online casino games or operating online betting-parlors, that does not mean people are going to stop playing this electronic games of chance or betting on sporting events over the internet.
+The fact of the matter is: just because there are laws and protocols in place to prevent U.S. citizens from playing online casino games or operating online betting parlors, that does not mean people are going to stop playing these electronic games of chance or betting on sporting events over the internet.
 So how can one get their winnings into their account or get money onto the casino’s website with no repercussions?
 Here’s how:

 - There is one lone state where the banks will process online casino transactions, as the state has slightly different gambling laws: Nevada.
 If you live here, it’s all smooth sailing.

 - Use one of the few-and-far-between electronic betting parlors that do accept credit card transactions from the U.S. These sites use discrete descriptions and false information to avoid the bank finding out that the business is an online casino.